-Salary: $38,000 per year.
+Salary: $42,000 per year, plus an additional $2000 to be used toward travel to optometric meetings.
 For benefits and other information, please see the Residency FAQs.

 Location: The majority of the residency will take place in the School of Optometry and Vision Science and the Health Science Campus (HSOC), Kitchener.
 Some sessions may be scheduled in local ophthalmology offices.

 Hours: The clinical components of the residency are scheduled during the School's operating hours.
 Your schedule may be slightly heavier in one term than another, but in aggregate will be 5 days per week.
 While we expect you to study in your own time, one half-day per week is provided in your schedule for self-study, administration tasks and the didactic components of the residency curriculum.
 You may be scheduled for Saturday clinics in lieu of clinic time during a weekday.
 You may also be on-call, both inside or outside normal clinic hours.